Thomas & Friends (franchise): Merchandise

 Thomas & Friends merchandise has been produced to capitalise on the success of the television series.
 In the United Kingdom, merchandise was produced starting with the original broadcast of the television series in 1984.
 Manufacturers produced Thomas-branded items after the television series was broadcast in the United States and Japan.
+By 1997, the franchise generated over $1 billion in retail sales.

 Thomas & Friends ranked number one in the preschool toys category in the U.S. and made the top 10 for the U.S. toy industry in 2010.
 In January 2011, Thomas & Friends ranked as the number-one preschool toy property in the U.K. for the 11th year in a row.
 Thomas is also a top-selling toy in Australia, Germany, Japan, and Korea.
 While the total traditional toy industry in the United States increased 1.9 per cent in 2010, overall Thomas & Friends toy sales increased over 47.1 per cent.
 Over 200 million books have been sold worldwide.

 Heritage railways

 HIT Entertainment and later Mattel licenses Day out with Thomas events all over the world, where visitors can ride on a train hauled by replicas of the series' characters.

 As none of the E2 Class survived into preservation, locomotives from other classes have been adapted to resemble Thomas.
-Most replicas are based on locomotives such as the Austerity 0-6-0ST number 3781, which was converted from a saddle-tank to a side-tank in 1994. at the Mid-Hants Railway The Strasburg Rail Road in Lancaster, PA (USA) adapted Brooklyn Eastern District Terminal 15 in 1999 and introduced a replica of the character Percy at the Day Out With Thomas event on 13 September 2014.
+Most replicas are based on locomotives such as the Austerity 0-6-0ST number 3781, which was converted from a saddle-tank to a side-tank in 1994. at the Mid-Hants Railway.
+The Strasburg Rail Road in Lancaster, PA (USA) adapted Brooklyn Eastern District Terminal 15 in 1999 and introduced a replica of the character Percy at the Day Out With Thomas event on 13 September 2014.
+The Talyllyn Railway, in Tywyn in North Wales, upon which the Skarloey Railway in the Railway Series and the television series was based, has held events in the summer in which one or more Skarloey Railway engines "visit" their railway since as early as 1983; the most recent incarnation of these is the Rev. W. Awdry's Little Engines Weekend, which took place in July 2026.

 Due to the increasing licensing fees and restrictions imposed by HiT including the need for "Sir Topham Hatt" to undergo a Criminal Records Bureau check, some heritage railways in the UK and overseas no longer run "Thomas" days.

 The play The Queen's Handbag, staged to celebrate the 80th birthday of Queen Elizabeth II, featured well-loved characters from children's literature.
 A near life-sized Thomas carried Sophie Dahl to the stage to meet Sir Topham Hatt (Jonathan Ross) at the beginning of the show.
 The same Thomas had previously been used in the All Aboard Live Tour.

 The Japanese Ōigawa Railway has five locomotives that appear Thomas, Hiro, Percy, James, and Rusty, based at Shin-Kanaya Station.
 Thomas runs between Shin-Kanaya and Kawaneonsen-Sasamado Station.